 If you decide to walk to the Tank Graveyard then you will enjoy walking through one of the best neighbourhoods in the country.

 You will pass by the house of the Chinese and British Ambassador.
-Once you pass the stunning neighbourhood, just across the road and your big bad junkyard is right there.
+Once you pass the stunning neighborhood, just across the road and your big bad junkyard is right there.
 Quite a contrast?

 Like with everything else in Eritrea, you will need a permit to visit this site.
 The permit is FREE (remember to bring your passport).
 You will have to visit the Ministry of Tourism and Information across the big Cathedral in Asmara to get it.